In my work with nonprofits it can feel like I’m in the Land Of The Living Dead.

 Organizations are people, yet the gross under-investment in human capital in Zombies is a continuing black mark on the entire sector.
 The sense that professional development is a frill is stunning after all we’ve learned about management, yet these investments are usually the first on the chopping block.
 The emotional desire to ‘put all resources into services’ is noble, but ultimately counter-productive.
 It’s better to have a first class staff manage a second class program than having a second class staff manage a first class program.

 The second area which suffers is technology infrastructure.
 It is not uncommon to experience a nonprofit where the hardware is antiquated and software systems are disjointed: case management software can’t talk to fiscal, which can’t talk to evaluation teams which can’t talk to senior management.
 The result being a single client’s information may be entered 3 or 4 times resulting in huge inefficiencies.
+The point here is if a nonprofit cannot raise the resources to adequately invest in its people and technology, then it’s time to consider getting out of the business.

 To be clear, this is not a decision an Executive Director is likely to recommend, research indicates the self-interest is too great.
 This is a Board responsibility.
 They must honestly evaluate the organization and determine if its time to relocate programming to another organization which can provide the proper staff and technology support.
 In the end it’s the public which suffers from Zombie Nonprofits.